 The Nominating Committee is tasked with – ahead of the 2021 Annual General Meeting – drafting recommendations for a chairman to preside over the Annual General Meeting, election of the Chairman of the Board and other board members, directors’ fees and auditors’ fees.

 Axfood’s Annual General Meeting will be held on 24 March 2021 in Stockholm.
-Shareholders who wish to submit proposals to the Nominating Committee can do so by email at email@example.com.
-In order for the Nominating Committee to be able to address submitted proposals in a constructive manner, proposals must be received by the Nominating Committee as soon as possible and not later than 31 December 2020.
+Proposals from shareholders to the Nominating Committee were to have been received by the Nominating Committee by 31 December 2020.